OpenTermsArchive/contrib-versions/Foxnews/Terms of Service.md

 You agree not to use the Company Services to:

-\- Post, upload or otherwise transmit or link to Content that is: unlawful. threatening. abusive. obscene. vulgar. sexually explicit. pornographic or inclusive of nudity. offensive. excessively violent. invasive of another's privacy, publicity, contract or other rights. tortious. false or misleading. defamatory. libelous. hateful. or discriminatory.
+\- Post, upload or otherwise transmit or link to Content that is: unlawful. threatening. abusive. obscene. vulgar. sexually explicit. pornographic or inclusive of nudity. offensive. excessively violent. invasive of another's privacy, publicity, contract or other rights. tortious. false or misleading. defamatory. libelous. hateful. or discriminatory;

 \- Violate the rights of others including patent, trademark, trade secret, copyright, privacy, publicity or other proprietary rights;